 October 24, 2019

-Dr. Desirée Hao joined the Canadian Partnership Against Cancer’s Board of Directors in 2019.
+Dr. Desirée Hao joined the Canadian Partnership Against Cancer’s Board of Directors in 2019 and serves on the Performance Committee.

 Dr. Hao is a medical oncologist at the Tom Baker Cancer Centre (TBCC) and Associate Professor of Medicine at the University of Calgary’s Cumming School of Medicine.